enzo-project/enzo-e/doc/source/devel/param.rst

    However, this is mostly unavoidable if we want to gracefully accomodate initialization of multiple instances of the same :cpp:class:`!Method` subclass.
    Hopefully, this page of documentation will help to offset this disadvantage.

-   The *only* other alternative is have :cpp:class:`!ParameterAccessor` instances "auto-magically" redirect absolute parameter-paths, but I think that will generally be more confusing.
+   The *only* other alternative is have :cpp:class:`!ParameterGroup` instances "auto-magically" redirect absolute parameter-paths, but I think that will generally be more confusing.

 Benefit: Discourage Usage of scattered parameters
 -------------------------------------------------

-A benefit to the :cpp:expr:`ParameterAccessor::wrapped_Parameters_ref()` class is that it restricts access to parameters within the associated root-path.
+A benefit to the :cpp:expr:`ParameterGroup::wrapped_Parameters_ref()` class is that it restricts access to parameters within the associated root-path.
 This discourages the design of classes that are configured by parameters scattered throughout the parameter file.

 In rare cases (e.g. during refactoring when we convert a previously Method-specific parameter to a Physics parameter and want to retain backwards compatability), exceptions need to be made.
-Thus, an "escape-hatch" is provided to directly access the wrapped Parameters object: call the :cpp:expr:`ParameterAccessor::wrapped_Parameters_ref()` method.
+Thus, an "escape-hatch" is provided to directly access the wrapped Parameters object: call the :cpp:expr:`ParameterGroup::wrapped_Parameters_ref()` method.
 Please, avoid using this "escape-hatch" unless it's truly necessary.

 .. todo::